 Losing The Race for Job Candidates?
 Change Your Approach

 The worker shortage is reshaping the workforce.
-Traditional 9 to 5 schedules are being replaced with flexible work from anywhere policies that appeal to post-pandemic workers and prospective job candidates.
-But it isn't just employers who are affected by the collision of COVID and economy.
-Some qualified and capable job seekers complain their resumes are going unnoticed by employers.
+Traditional 9 to 5 schedules are being replaced with flexible work-from-anywhere policies that appeal to post-pandemic workers and prospective job candidates.
+But it isn't just employers who are affected by the collision of COVID and the economy.
+Some qualified and capable job seekers complain their resumes go unnoticed by employers.

 With both employers and job seekers frustrated, what is the middle ground?